cti-cmm/assessor/README.md

 The more detail you put into your assessment now, the easier it will be to establish clear action plans for improvement.

 ## How Often Should I Perform An Assessment?
-We recommend CTI programs perform an assessment using this tool at least bi-annually, often after end of year strategic planning and at the mid-point in the year to benchmark progress.
-If a CTI program re-structures or expands its remit, we would encourage CTI programs to develop a roadmap using the criteria identified in each section then identify growth trajectory at the six month milestone.
+We recommend CTI programs perform an assessment at least bi-annually, often after end of year strategic planning and at the mid-point in the year to benchmark progress.
+If a CTI program re-structures or expands its remit, we would encourage CTI programs to develop a roadmap using the criteria identified in each domain then identify growth trajectory at the six month milestone.

 ## Share Your Feedback or Experience
 We’d love to hear from you!
 Whether you have suggestions to improve the CTI-CMM framework or want to share how you’ve used it in your organization, your insights help us grow and serve the community better.